-Prior to the revisions After the revisions Position of the National Fire-Service Teams Guidelines for National Fire-Service Teams Fire Defense Organization Act Standards plans for organization and equipment, basic dispatch Guidelines for National Fire-Service Teams Basic Plan established by the Minister for Internal Affairs and Communications Involvemen nt of the Commissioner of the FDMA Requests for measures (1)Requests for measures (2)Orders (Tokai Earthquake and other large-scale earthquakes, NBC disasters) Financial measures, Activity expenses Treasury expenses (The national government will bear any increased expenses and new expenses as a result of activities when said activities were ordered) etc. Facilities and equipment Encouragement subsidies(general subsidy rate of 1/3) Mandatory subsidies (subsidy rate of 1/2) Use of government-owned assets and goods Paid loans, etc. Permission to use free of charge
+Prior to the revisions After the revisions Position of the National Fire-Service Teams Guidelines for National Fire-Service Teams Fire Defense Organization Act Standards plans for organization and equipment, basic dispatch Guidelines for National Fire-Service Teams Basic Plan established by the Minister for Internal Affairs and Communications Involvemer nt of the Commissioner of the FDMA Requests for measures (1)Requests for measures (2)Orders (Tokai Earthquake and other large-scale earthquakes, NBC disasters) Financial measures, Activity expenses Special tax grants, etc. Treasury expenses as when said activities were ordered etc. Facilities and equipment Encouragement subsidies(general subsidy rate of 1/3) Mandatory subsidies (subsidy rate of 1/2) Use of government-owned assets and goods Paid loans, etc. Permission to use free of charge